CephalofairGames/frosthaven-faq/index.md

 <details>
 <summary><b>Scenario 82</b></summary>

-If you have questions on how some aspects of this scenario operate, please reference [this thread](https://boardgamegeek.com/thread/3070490/scenario-82-corridors-when-they-are-not-there-spoi)
+If you have questions on how some aspects of this scenario operate, please reference <a href="https://boardgamegeek.com/thread/3070490/scenario-82-corridors-when-they-are-not-there-spoi>this thread</a>

 </details>

 <details>
 <summary><b>Scenario 83</b></summary>

 The giant piranha pig still acts like a normal piranha pig, using the piranha pig ability deck.
-The boss deck is *only* used to determine how the water moves up and if more pigs are spawned.
+The boss deck is <i>only</i> used to determine how the water moves up and if more pigs are spawned.
 So if you draw a non-special card from the boss deck, the giant pig doesn't get an extra action from that.

 </details>